edvin/tornadofx-guide/Appendix A - Supplementary Topics.md

 }
 ```

-Especially as you start working with `TableView` and other complex controls, you will likely find this pattern helpful when creating model classes.
-You will see this pattern used throughout this book.
+Especially as you start working with `TableView` and other complex controls, you will likely find this pattern helpful when creating model classes, and this pattern is used in several places throughout this book.

 Note you do not have to specify the generic type if you have an initial value to provide to the property.
 In the below example, it will infer the type as `String.